Bradenham countryside trail

-On reaching the flint wall in front of the church, turn left.
+On reaching the brick wall in front of the church, turn left.
 Taking care, cross the road to a small carpark by the village pond.
 To the right of the pond, turn left following a Public Footpath sign along a wide footpath between hedges towards a gate.
 Head through the gate, then a second gate and continue in the same direction for about 8 minutes (400metres) on a path through a field, with a wooden fence on your left.

 On meeting a wide crossing track, head straight across.
 There is an unusual star shaped bench here, with room for the whole family!
 The path now heads gently uphill, with a line of trees on a bank on the right.

 After a further 8 minutes (400metres), at the junction of several tracks, turn sharp right up a short slope and through a metal kissing gate into a field.
 Follow the edge of the field uphill, with Park Wood on your left and fine views back towards Bradenham over the field on your right.

 Archaeological surveys undertaken in Park Wood have revealed a fascinating past for this quiet area of deciduous woodland.
 Lynchets and banks within the woods give evidence of ancient field systems which may date back to the late Iron Age/early Roman period (or they may be medieval).
 There is evidence of a late thirteenth/early fourteenth homestead in the woodlands and in Tudor times (1485 – 1603) the woodland was a deer park.
 Much of Park Wood was converted to beech woodland from the late 18th until the early 20th century to cater for the High Wycombe furniture industry.
 Associated features include sawpits, tracks, and charcoal burning platforms.